LUMA

 The key insight is combining a time signal with a spatial position signal so that each fixture hits its peak at a different moment:

-2. Get Attribute (attribute: rel_x) reads the Selection and outputs a per-fixture signal where each fixture gets a value from 0.0 (leftmost) to 1.0 (rightmost) based on its physical X position.
+1. Get Attribute (attribute: rel_x) reads the pattern's fixture selection and outputs a per-fixture signal where each fixture gets a value from 0.0 (leftmost) to 1.0 (rightmost) based on its physical X position.

-7. Apply Dimmer -- Connect the Select output and the Falloff output.
+7. Apply Color -- Connect the Gradient output.

 Variations